It’s an old musical cliche, but in the case of Route 66 the band really did evolve, rather than actually form.

 In January 2014, Cliff decided it was time to hang up his saxophone, having been with the band for 20 years.
 This left a gap for anyone wanting to fill Cliff’s singing role.
 Michael happily “volunteered” to add his vocals to those of Jonathans.
 Thanks Michael.

 In order to get a more “brassy” sound, we invited Jamie Barker to come and play along with us for the Booze On The Ouse gig in June 2015.
-This was such a success that Jamie now plays with the band (when he’s not away at uni).
+This was such a success that Jamie now plays with the band (when he’s in the area).